 HOW TO USE THIS PAGE

 The headings in the left-hand margin identify topics.
 The paragraphs on the right summarize the topic and available resources.
-The majority of paragraphs include links to Briefing greatly expand upon information summarized on this page.
+The majority of paragraphs include links to Briefing Papers which greatly expand upon information summarized on this page.

 PNO’s APPROACH TO REENTRY

 In this Briefing Paper Project Director Malcolm C. Young describes how PNO’s strategies and overall approach to reentry were influenced by lessons Young learned while directing Northwestern University’s School of Law-Bluhm Legal Clinic’s Prison Reentry Strategies Project , by his review of reentry programming and research summarized in The Returning Prisoner and the Future of Work (2014), and by formerly incarcerated individuals including Susan Burton in Los Angeles and Norris Henderson in New Orleans who envisioned and brought to life innovative, deep-reaching reentry programs.

 In testimony before the Committee on Housing and Neighborhood Revitalization, Council for the District of Columbia, on 29 March 2018, Chair Person Anita Bonds asked Malcolm Young and Norman Brown to describe PNO’s methods “for the public.”
 View their description of PNO here.

 There have been several attempts to articulate guiding principles for reentry.
 In April 2016, the Department of Justice published its aspirational, corrections-focused Roadmap to Reentry: Reducing Recidivism through improved reentry outcomes at the federal bureau of prisons.
 In 2013, Prison Fellowship published Model Principles of Reentry which is more community focused than the DOJ principles.
 A number of other publications and articles describe principles in conjunction with “best practices.”